Trials of Mana (2020 video game): Development

 When originally released, the Super Famicom version of Trials of Mana was not localized outside of Japan, where it was released as Seiken Densetsu 3.
 Over the years, particularly following the 2017 release of the Collection of Mana compilation of the first three Mana titles in Japan, demand for a Western version increased.
 During production of the 3D remake of Secret of Mana, series producer Masaru Oyamada decided with the remake's producer Shinichi Tatsuki to bring the game overseas as a remake.
 Production began in 2017.
 While the remake for Secret of Mana was fairly faithful to the original, Trials of Mana was designed to be more like a new game due to its previous lack of localization.
 The remake was primarily developed by Xeen, who had worked with Square Enix in a supplementary role on Final Fantasy XV.
 Production was supervised by the Mana series staff at Square Enix.
 A large part of creating the remake was capturing the nostalgia of the original while innovating and adapting to the new design.
-The game was built using the Unreal Engine.
+The game was built using Unreal Engine 4.
 The English title was decided in consultation with series creator Koichi Ishii; the title both referred to the trials of the protagonists, and the letters "tri" standing for the number 3.

 When designing Trials of Mana, the team took fan feedback from the Secret of Mana remake into account.
 They approached development as if it were a new game.
 An early prototype of the game was more faithful to the original, featuring a top-down view of environments.
 Dissatisfied with this, the team opted to redesign the game completely.
 The battle system was recreated in basics, but the team added new elements such as strong and weak attacks, combos, jumping and dodging, the ability to change weapons, and other elements such as the class system.
 The prototype battle system was similarly more faithful to the original, but "felt off" in practise.
 The game's AI system was redesigned compared to the original, which received criticism.
 While principally in 3D, the team included side-scrolling sections in homage to similar scenes in the original game.
 Multiplayer, a feature from the original game, was considered for inclusion in the remake.
 After going through several concepts that incorporated online multiplayer, the team realised they were pulling the project in too many directions.
 Aiming to make a polished single-player experience, the team discarded their multiplayer plans.